 J&M Food Products Company and My Own Meals, Inc. produce and market halal certified, refrigeration-free meals, under the Islamic supervision and certification of IFANCA.
 All meat and poultry used are dhabiha halal certified.
 All meat-based meals are sold under the brand name of J&M®.
-All vegetarian meals are sold under the brand names of MY OWN MEAL® or J&M®
+All vegetarian meals are sold under the brand name of J&M®.

-Meals are packaged in 10 ounce, microwaveable trays for home, office, school lunch, and institutional use with a 24 month shelf life from date of manufacture.
-Meals are also available in 8 ounce foil pouches with a five year shelf life from date of manufacture, primarily for campers, travelers, and military ration use.
+Meals are packaged in 10 ounce, microwaveable trays for home, office, school lunch, and institutional use with a three-year shelf life from date of manufacture.
+Meals are also available in 8 ounce foil pouches with a six-year shelf life from date of manufacture, primarily for campers, travelers, and military ration use.
 Refrigerated storage is not needed since the production process used is similar to the canning process.
 Meal varieties include: